-Trade Show Preparation 101
+How to Prepare for a Trade Show 101

 The time leading up to the trade show is just as important as being at the exhibit itself.
 Keep in mind these considerations on thoughtful trade show preparation to make your next exhibitor event worthwhile.

-Steps for Trade Show Planning
+Steps for Trade Show Preparation

 Know going into the event that planning for a trade show can take a lot of time, but according to Mike Gruenberg, the payoff is well worth it.

-“Around 80% of people who attend trade shows are either decision makers or influencers,” he says.
+“Around 80% of people who attend trade shows are either decision-makers or influencers,” he says.
 “If you think about the fact that every 90 seconds a customer (prospect) is walking by, that’s pretty intense.”